 Tank Size and Water Quality Parameters

 I mentioned before that neon tetras tend to be quite popular.
 One reason is that they are tiny.
-Often people equate a small fish with a small tank, and for the most part this is true.
+People often equate a small fish with a small tank, and for the most part this is true.
 Many times parents will get their child a small starter tank kit from their local pet store and stock it up with these tiny fish.
 And why not?
 They are brightly colored, small, and tend to school together.
 It's a great way for young children to learn about fish keeping.

 Personally, I like how tetras school in a tank.
 I think it adds something to my systems and makes them seem more natural.
 A group of six individuals makes a nice school, but if your tank allows for more fish I would have more.
 Whatever size tank you choose just make sure that it as adequate filtration and that you clean and change your filters as needed.

 Most tetras do well in a range of water quality.
 A pH between 6.0 and 7.8 is acceptable for most tetras.
 As these guys are tropical fish they need warmer water: a temperature somewhere between 74 and 82 degrees Fahrenheit is recommended.
 Since these fish are freshwater you do not have to worry about the salinity of your tank.
 However, it is recommended to add a little bit of aquarium salt to your tank in order to prevent diseases.
 Some even think that a little salt will make your fish's colors brighter.

 Tetras are schooling fish.
 However, they also like a tank that has a bit of decoration in it.
 These guys come from tropical plant-filled waters.
 Live or fake plants will give these guys places to explore and hide.
 They will also break-up the monotony of the tank.

 - Smaller tetras, around one inch or less fully grown, tend to be more timid and get along better with smaller fish that are closer to their size.
 These little fish get along great with the above listed fishes as well as loaches, cherry barbs, and rasboras.